 - "Enhance the combined effects of the rural development programmes" through better cooperation leading to more targeted measures.
 The programmes could be linked when dealing with similar problems.
 There should be a streamlining of the rural development measures in the national rural development programmes, including joint studies and monitoring.
-There is a need to develop joint training and advisory measures, with more emphasis on common innovation across borders.
-There should be deeper co-operation between the Local Action Groups in LEADER and other stakeholders in rural areas, leading to development of joint projects. - "Develop strategies for a sustainable use of and breeding with forest-, animal-, and plant genetic resources" that are considered to have positive effect on hindering soil erosion, to minimize the use of acidifying substances, on Carbon capture and storage and finally to conserve genetic diversity.
+There is a need to develop joint training and advisory measures, with more emphasis on common innovation across borders. - "Develop strategies for a sustainable use of and breeding with forest-, animal-, and plant genetic resources" that are considered to have positive effect on hindering soil erosion, to minimize the use of acidifying substances, on Carbon capture and storage and finally to conserve genetic diversity.
 By creating networks within the Baltic Sea region, the aim will be to strengthen and develop the cooperation in the area by exchanging information, built competences and to give advice for policy-making.
 Furthermore networks projects will be developed within different topics: As examples: Plant genetic resources for agriculture in changing climate, including pre-breeding, Forestry, Carbon capture and storage and adaptation to climate changes, Animal genetic resources, pollution and sustainable breeding programme, education on Genetic Resources.
 Actions and experience by the Nordic Council of Ministers should be exploited for further cooperation and development." - "Animal Health and disease control" should be reinforced.
 Actions and experience by the Nordic Council of Ministers should be exploited for further cooperation and development, including the Nordic Baltic cooperation in this field." - "Enhance the combined effects of the European Fisheries Fund (EFF) programmes" through better cooperation leading to more targeted measures.
 The programmes could be linked when dealing with similar problems.

 - > 9.1 "Develop and improve coordination and cooperation among Member States and stakeholders" on fisheries management in the Baltic Sea.
-A forum will be established to enhance collaboration among Baltic Sea Member States as a first step towards further regionalisation of fisheries management.
+A forum called Baltfish has been established to enhance collaboration among Baltic Sea Member States as a first step towards further regionalisation of fisheries management.
 The forum will elaborate with relevant Baltic Sea organisations including the BS RAC and HELCOM how integration of concerned stakeholders in fisheries management and policy implementation can be strengthened and the forum be developed further in this regard.
-(Lead: Sweden; Deadline for progress review: 1 June 2010) - ➤ 9.2.
+(Lead: Sweden; Deadline for progress review: to be determined) - ▶ 9.2.
 "Eradicating discards" Even though discard rates are comparatively low in the Baltic Sea, there is scope for measures to reduce or eliminate them.
 This could be done by establishing joint pilot projects to identify viable solutions including gear modifications or temporal closures.
-(Lead: Denmark; Deadline for progress review: 1 June 2010) - ➤ 9.3.
+(Lead: Denmark; Deadline for progress review: to be determined) - ▶ 9.3.
 "Sustainable rural development" Projects must be developed that bring together people in the region for sustainable rural development and livelihood, such as supporting the environment for innovations, youth, rural tourism, agriculture and forestry.
 New practices on using an integrated approach should be developed.
 (Lead: Poland and Sweden; Deadline for progress review: to be determined)